 If you have a real talent for fitness, have a motivating personality, and love helping people, you might have a future career as a personal trainer.

 You’re probably already fit and healthy, and perhaps you have a desire to help others achieve their fitness goals.
 Becoming a personal trainer is fulfilling on a personal level, and it is a growth industry.
-In addition, personal trainers set their own hours and days they want to work, which make it a great career for people who need flexibility.
+In addition, personal trainers set their own hours and days they want to work, which make it a great career for people who need or prefer flexibility in their work schedules.

 If you’re thinking that you want to be a personal trainer, there are several steps you need to take to begin your new career.
 It will take you time and money, but it is essential for you to take the time and spend the money in order to make your career get off the ground in the right way.